Introduction

 During the development process, it is natural to “vibe-check” the outputs of LLMs.
 It is a good way to get a sense of how well your model or prompt is performing.
 However, this is both not scalable and not reliable.
 We like to think of evaluations as almost like unit tests, where you can test your models against a dataset.
 The difference is that the output is not binary (pass/fail), but a score or a set of scores.

-This almost scientific approach allows you to control most variables and only check one thing in isolation, e.g., how does the new prompt perform in comparison to the existing one.
+This approach allows you to control most variables and only check one thing in isolation, e.g., how does the new prompt perform in comparison to the existing one.

 Key concepts